-Free surgery questions and answers to download
+Free surgery questions and answers in stomach and gastric surgery

 Stomach surgery questions asked in NBE, MCH, MRCS and USMLE exams.
 Stomach is a vast topic and questions can range from anatomy, physiology, benign diseases such as GAVE, Menetrier's disease and malignancy.

 Q1.
 Ideal treatment of alkaline reflux gastritis after Billroth I and Billroth II gastrectomy is-

 a) Conversion of Billroth I gastrectomy to Billroth 2 surgery